discipleship training school

 Our Discipleship Training School (10802NAT – Certificate III in Discipleship) gives you the opportunity to set aside five and a half months of your life to grow closer to God while giving you the opportunity to put your faith into action.
 After 13 weeks of training and discipleship at our campus in Townsville, Australia, we take you on nine weeks of outreach where you will have the opportunity to be a part of strengthening lives, communities, and nations.

 The DTS is a journey of the heart!
 It’s a great opportunity to get away from the noise and distractions of life and set aside time to consider your calling; to find peace and purpose, to explore what you believe in a healthy environment, to be restored and engage with God’s heart for you and the world around you.

 Our outreaches and training programs are designed to mobilise and equip you to be a part of transforming lives and strengthening communities while utilising your unique set of skills and passion.

 There is something about getting out of your usual environment that changes your perspective.
-During DTS you will travel to new places and experience new cultures (including life down under, g’day!).
-Your classmates will also be from all over the world.
+During DTS you will travel to new places and experience new cultures.
+You will also be serving alongside other YWAM volunteers from around the world.

 Enquire About A DTS today

 We’ll get back to you within 48 hours.

 The DTS includes 13 weeks of transformational teaching that is delivered in a way that is dynamic and practical.
 A different topic is covered every week, delivered by a variety of experienced speakers, giving you the opportunity to dive deeper in your faith.
 Topics may include hearing God’s voice, identity, missions, relationships, bible study, nature and character of God, and more.

 You will also be placed in a small group to help you further unpack your training with others on a weekly basis.
 Further to this, you will be matched with a mentor who will catch up with you regularly to check in on your faith journey.

 To help you further apply and process what you are learning, you will also be required to complete homework and assessments.